RandytheReindeer/MachineLearningModels/README.md

 - PCA

 ##
 **The main purpose of this repo is to practice and learn to create prediction models.
-Some of the examples will based of tutiorals or projects I have done.**
+Some of the examples will based off of tutiorals or projects I have done.**